 Priscilla also serves on the Board of Directors of Citizens’ Committee for Children, a 64 year old, fact based, advocacy organization dedicated to making sure that all New York City children are healthy, housed, educated and safe.
 Priscilla received her Bachelor’s Degree in Clinical Psychology from New York University and is the mother of two and lives in New York City with her husband, Gerry Kane.

 Anne became involved with Bottomless Closet when she was introduced to the organization and was encouraged to lead a workshop.
 In 2009 Anne became a regular weekly volunteer, recognizing the opportunity to call upon her previous professional experience in Human Resources at Time Warner Inc. to coach clients to be better prepared for their interviews.
-She is a member of Bottomless Closet’s Program and Volunteer Committees, and regularly conducts ongoing training sessions and new volunteer orientation.
+She heads Bottomless Closet’s Program and Evaluation Committee and is a member of the Volunteer Committee, and regularly conducts ongoing training sessions and new volunteer orientation.
 Anne is a leader of Job Club, a multi-session intensive training and mentoring program for clients.